2025 Gambling Statistics

 USA

 In 48 U.S. states, some form of gambling is permitted, with Utah and Hawaii being the only states that do not allow gambling.
-Las Vegas is the country's fastest expanding metropolis.
-Casinos in Nevada enjoyed a gambling income of $13.4 billion in 2021.
+Las Vegas is one of the country's fastest-growing metros.
+Casinos in Nevada generated $13.4 billion in gambling income in 2021.
+Las Vegas and regional casinos drive table and slot play, while tribal gaming is a major part of the national footprint.
+Tiered loyalty programs, cashless slot wallets, and app-linked offers align online and on-property journeys.

-In 2018, the restriction was relaxed on sports betting, which encouraged the participation of U.S. bettors.
-A survey taken in March 2020 revealed that 13% of more than 2,100 U.S. respondents placed bets on sporting events.
+In 2018, the restriction on sports betting was relaxed, which encouraged the participation of U.S. bettors.
+A survey in March 2020 revealed that 13% of more than 2,100 U.S. respondents placed bets on sporting events.
+As apps have matured, features like live same-game parlays, low-stake micro-bets, and fast withdrawals have expanded mainstream appeal while also prompting stricter ad and responsible gambling rules.
+Geolocation, KYC, and tax withholding keep the ecosystem compliant while preserving a smooth user experience.

 UK